Thumbnail

 User-inserted image

-Similar to the Forward speed, this is the speed used for turning when navigating.
+2. Turn speed Similar to the Forward speed, this is used for turning when navigating.

-When navigating to way-points, a path is calculated.
-The path consists of many smaller way-points.
+3. Degrees of forgiveness When navigating to waypoints, a path is calculated.
+The path consists of many more minor waypoints.
 The robot must turn toward the next waypoint before moving forward.
 This is the number of degrees of forgiveness for how accurate the robot must be facing.
 Many robots do not have the accuracy when turning, especially if they turn too quickly, so you would want this number to be higher.
-If the robot bounces back and forth attempting to line up the next way-point, this value must be increased.
+This value must be increased if the robot bounces back and forth, attempting to line up the next way-point.

-The robot will use dynamic turning if the next waypoint is less than this value of degrees.
-Otherwise, if the turn difference is higher than this value, the robot will use the standard rotate on the spot turning.
-If the waypoint is 180 degrees behind the robot, it would be more efficient to rotate on the spot toward the waypoint.
+6. Dynamic Turn Degrees The robot will use dynamic turning if the next waypoint is less than this value of degrees.
+Otherwise, if the turn difference exceeds this value, the robot will use standard on-the-spot turning.
+If the waypoint is 180 degrees behind the robot, spinning on the spot toward the waypoint would be more efficient.
 Otherwise, if the waypoint is 30 degrees to the right, drive toward the waypoint on a slight radial path.

 Configuration - Video